ARM-PIt/tidalconnect-picore/README.md

 vi /mnt/mmcblk0p1/config.txt
 ```

-Make sure the following lines are commented (as of pCP 9 the only the dtparam=audio=on parameter is present):
+Make sure the following lines are commented (as of piCorePlayer 9 only the dtparam=audio=on parameter is present):

 ```
 # onboard audio overlay